 For some years now, growing numbers of strategy instructors at business schools worldwide have been transitioning from a purely text-case course structure to a more robust and energizing text-case-simulation course structure.
 Incorporating a competition-based strategy simulation has the strong appeal of providing class members with an immediate and engaging opportunity to apply the concepts and analytical tools covered in the chapters and to become personally involved in crafting and executing a strategy for a virtual company that they have been assigned to manage and that competes head-to-head with companies run by other class members.
 Two widely used and pedagogically effective online strategy simulations, The Business Strategy Game and GLO-BUS, are optional companions for this text.
-Both simulations were created by Arthur Thompson, one of the text authors, are closely linked to the content of each chapter in the text.
+Both simulations were created by Arthur Thompson, one of the text authors, and, like the cases, are closely linked to the content of each chapter in the text.
 The Exercises for Simulation Participants, found at the end of each chapter, provide clear guidance to class members in applying the concepts and analytical tools covered in the chapters to the issues and decisions that they have to wrestle with in managing their simulation company.

-To assist instructors in assessing student achievement of program learning objectives, in line with AACSB requirements, the 21st edition includes a set of Assurance of Learning Exercises at the end of each chapter that link to the specific learning objectives appearing at the beginning of each chapter and highlighted throughout the text.
-An important instructional feature of the 21st edition is its more closely integrated linkage of selected chapter-end Assurance of Learning Exercises to the publisher's web-based assignment and assessment platform called ConnectTM.
-Your students will be able to use the online ConnectTM supplement to complete two of the Assurance of Learning Exercises appearing at the end of each of the 12 chapters, and complete chapter-end quizzes.
-Many of the ConnectTM exercises are automatically graded, thereby enabling you to easily assess the learning that has occurred.
+To assist instructors in assessing student achievement of program learning objectives, in line with AACSB requirements, the 22nd edition includes a set of Assurance of Learning Exercises at the end of each chapter that link to the specific learning objectives appearing at the beginning of each chapter and highlighted throughout the text.
+An important instructional feature of the 22nd edition is its more closely integrated linkage of selected chapter-end Assurance of Learning Exercises and cases to the publisher's web-based assignment and assessment platform called ConnectTM.
+Your students will be able to use the online ConnectTM supplement to (1) complete selected Assurance of Learning Exercises appearing at the end of each of the 12 chapters, (2) complete chapter-end quizzes, and (3) enter their answers to a number of the suggested assignment questions for 14 of the 32 cases in this edition.
+The analysis portion of the ConnectTM exercises is automatically graded, thereby enabling you to easily assess the learning that has occurred.